No website about Scotland would be complete without a mention of Scottish castle ghosts, and believe me, there are many such stories.

-He was quite drunk and became aggressive, claiming that he would play with the devil himself.
-There was a knock on the door and a strange dark figure entered.
-The servants heard strange rantings from the Earl.
+He was quite drunk and became aggressive, claiming that he would be willing to play cards with the devil himself.
+Suddenly, there was a knock on the door, and a strange dark figure entered.
+Nobody knew who it was.
+The servants, listening at the door, said they heard strange rantings from the Earl.

 He died a few days later!
 No one knows who the dark stranger was, but the story goes that Beardie plays cards with the Devil for all eternity, in a secret room in the castle.

-The Ghostly Piper is believed to be an ancester of the Kennedy Clan.
-Whenever a Kennedy is getting married, the Ghostly Piper’s music can be heard throughout the castle grounds, in celebration of the wedding.
+There have been many sightings here over the years: The Ghostly Piper, one of the alleged sightings, is believed to be an ancestor of the Kennedy Clan.
+It seems whenever a Kennedy is getting married, the Ghostly Piper’s music can be heard throughout the castle grounds, in celebration of the wedding.

-The Spanish Soldier is believed to be the ghost of one of the fifty soldiers beheaded here during the Jacobite rising of 1719.
-His tormented spectre has been seen holding his head under his arm in the room that used to be the gift shop, but is now used for the introductory exhibition.
+The story goes, apparently, this poor soldier’s tormented spectre has been seen holding his head under his arm in the room that used to be the gift shop, but is now used for the visitors’ introductory exhibition.